Gemma Davison: Aston Villa 2021–22

-On 3 September 2021 it was announced that Davison had joined Aston Villa on a short term contract.
+On 3 September 2021 it was announced that Davison had joined Aston Villa on a short-term contract.
 It was announced on 4 January 2022 that Davison had left Aston Villa at the end of her contract.

 International career

 Davison played for England regularly at Under-19, Under-21 and Under-23 level.
 In April 2009 she received her first call-up to the England senior squad.
 Her England debut came in July 2009 when she came on as a substitute for Jessica Clarke in the 2–0 defeat at home to Iceland.

 Subsequently, out of favour with England coach Hope Powell, in December 2013 Davison was named in the first senior squad by Powell's successor Mark Sampson.
 She was named on the standby list for the 2015 FIFA Women's World Cup in Canada.

 On 7 June 2016 Davison opened her account for England in her 12th appearance in a 7–0 euro qualifying win over Serbia.
 Having scored her first goal she secured her second international goal just five minutes later, in the opening minutes of the second half, helping England seal qualification to the 2017 European Championship in the Netherlands.

+Davison was allotted 172 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England's inaugural international.

+Coaching career

+In October 2023, Davison rejoined her former club Chelsea in a coaching role, seemingly replacing outgoing coach Tanya Oxtoby who was appointed manager of the Northern Ireland women's national team.